unpoly/unpoly/src/unpoly/pages/progress-bar.md

 Progress bar
 ============

-When requests are [taking long]((/up:network:late)) to load, Unpoly will show a thin progress bar at the top edge of the screen.
+When requests are [taking long](/up:network:late) to load, Unpoly will show a thin progress bar at the top edge of the screen.

 ![Progress bar animation](images/progress-bar.gif)

-This mimics similiar loading indicators by browsers, which only appear during full page loads.
+This mimics similar loading indicators by browsers, which only appear during full page loads.
+You can also [customize the style](#styling) or implement a [custom loading indicator](#custom-implementation).

-## Styling the progress bar
+## Styling the progress bar {#styling}

 The progress bar is implemented as a single `<up-progress-bar>` element.
 Unpoly will automatically insert and remove this element as requests